 To help them realize their goals, they turned to the HATCH accelerator program at entrepreneurship@UBC—an Innovate BC funded program that helps entrepreneurs get their ideas off the ground.
 Entering the program had a positive effect, says Eberwein.
 “This improved our path from a scrappy start-up to a A new business activity. with the tools to make our product properly,” he says.

 It’s been two and a half years since they entered the program and they’ve taken their raw idea and are turning it into Stoko, a business launching in fall this year.
 The company is creating clothing solutions for athletes rehabilitating an injury, waiting for surgery, looking for an alternative to a bulky or expensive brace, or simply wishing to reduce the risk of injury in the first place.

 Being accepted into the HATCH program was a game changer for the entrepreneurs, giving them access to a 3,000-square-foot space and expensive equipment, such as 3D printers, laser cutters, plasma cutters, water jet cutters, a full metal shop and space for an advanced knitting machine used to make textiles.

-Not only that, but through the program they received access to subject matter A person with extensive knowledge or ability based on research, experience, or occupation and in a particular area of study. and entrepreneurs in residence to help get their venture off the ground and learn what it takes to run a new business.
+Not only that, but through the program they received access to A person with extensive knowledge or ability based on research, experience, or occupation and in a particular area of study. and entrepreneurs in residence to help get their venture off the ground and learn what it takes to run a new business.

 “It really took us from three friends working toward one big dream to three people building a company,” Eberwein says of the program.
 “It drastically changed our road map and how we went about solving problems and prototyping.”